-Coldwaltham has two conservation areas, north and south (Figs 23 and 24).
+Coldwaltham has two conservation areas, north and south (Figures 21 and 22).
 Watersfield also has a conservation area and the historic gap between Coldwaltham and Watersfield has already been partially diminished by suburban, post war development.

-There are listed buildings nearby (Fig.22) and any development would need to consider the impact on the setting of those listed buildings.
+There are listed buildings nearby, e.g. lvy Cottage and Widneys (Figures 19 and 20) and any development would need to consider the impact on the setting of those listed buildings.